amy-bo/DSP/README.md

 - Our constraints to date have been time/ability mismatches and lack of funding to contract out the project.
 - Martin has no planned holiday in the next 3 months and works on AMYBO 95% full time.
-- We are due to hold a [CARMA Hub project](https://carmahub.co.uk/about-us/pump-priming-projects/#:~:text=Affordable%20Aseptic%20Electro%2DBioreactor%20for%20Reproducible%20Hydrogen%20Oxidising%20Bacteria%20(HOB)%20Research) with Imperial College and Edinburgh University determining the repeatability of a new academic Aseptic electroPioreactor.
+- We are due to commence a 6 month [CARMA Hub project](https://carmahub.co.uk/about-us/pump-priming-projects/#:~:text=Affordable%20Aseptic%20Electro%2DBioreactor%20for%20Reproducible%20Hydrogen%20Oxidising%20Bacteria%20(HOB)%20Research) with Imperial College and Edinburgh University in October.
+This aims to determine the repeatability of a new academic Aseptic electroPioreactor.
 Ideally, the platform will be piloted during this project.
-If not feasible, commencement may be postponed until ~April 2026.
+If not feasible, STA DSP project commencement may be postponed until ~April 2026.

 ## What conditions exist?